eyedeekay/apt-now-history/USAGE.md

 need to be passed at all after an interactive run unless you want to change something though.
 I'll try to improve how this soon.

-        -d \ --directory\n
+        -d \ --directory
-              Work in this directory, uses current directory by default\n -o \ --origin\n
+              Work in this directory, uses current directory by default -o \ --origin
-              URL of the repository\n
+              URL of the repository
-        -c \ --codename\n
+        -c \ --codename
-              Codename you want to use, defaults is \"testing\"\n -a \ --arch\n
+              Codename you want to use, defaults is \"testing\" -a \ --arch
-              Architecture you want to host, defaults to \"all\"\n -p \ --policy\n
+              Architecture you want to host, defaults to \"all\" -p \ --policy
-              Policy of packages you want to host, defaults to \"main\"\n -k \ --key\n
+              Policy of packages you want to host, defaults to \"main\" -k \ --key
-              ID of the package signing key\n
+              ID of the package signing key
-        -s \ --sources\n
+        -s \ --sources
-              Folder with the packages to include in the repo\n -q \ --override\n
+              Folder with the packages to include in the repo -q \ --override
-              Name of the override file\n
+              Name of the override file
-        -m \ --message\n
+        -m \ --message
-              Message to include in the commit\n
+              Message to include in the commit
-        -n \ --name\n
+        -n \ --name
-              Human-readable name of the Repository\n
+              Human-readable name of the Repository
-        -v \ --desc\n
+        -v \ --desc
-              Detailed repository description\n
+              Detailed repository description
-        -c \ --check\n
+        -c \ --check
-              Make sure the dependencies are installed\n
+              Make sure the dependencies are installed
-        -r \ --reset\n
+        -r \ --reset
-              Re-generate all components of the repository\n
+              Re-generate all components of the repository
-        -u \ --user \ --org \ --organization\n
+        -u \ --user \ --org \ --organization
-              Us as user/organization page, post page to master branch\n -l \ --serve
+              Us as user/organization page, post page to master branch -l \ --serve
                 Serve with a local, static httpd on port 45291(debia).
         -f \ --hide
                 Make local httpd only accessible by localhost.
         -t \ --tor
                 Serve local httpd with Tor Hidden Service.
         -i \ --i2p
                 Point i2p eepSite at apt-now directory.
-        -h \ --help\n
+        -h \ --help
-              Display this help message\n
+              Display this help message